RiceComp215-Staff/RiceChecks/README.md

 public class InsertionSortTest { ... }
 ```

-  - `@GradeTopic` annotations can appear on any class or package.
+  - `@GradeTopic` annotations can appear on any Java class or package.
     They allow you to create groupings of individual unit tests.
     You can specify an optional `maxPoints = N` attribute.
 If
     the individual unit tests associated with the topic add up